SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 This view determines the minimum and maximum casing elevations and diameters (as well as the number of records) for each location in D_BOREHOLE.
 Any diameters are also shown in inches.
 This is limited to a CON_TYPE_CODE of '3' (i.e. 'Casing') in D_BOREHOLE_CONSTRUCTION.

+#### V_SYS_BH_DIAMETER_ALL

+Returns each of the: borehole diameter; construction diameter; and screen diameter.
+The largest of these is chosen as the default diameter value.
+All units are converted to meters.

 #### V_SYS_CHK_ALIAS_NAME

 This view checks for duplicate LOC_NAME_ALIAS text across multiple LOC_ID's (these cannot occur for the same LOC_ID - a built-in constraint prevents this).
 This can be used to determine where multiple LOC_ID's actually refer to the same borehole/well (in particular, this can be easily applied against multiple MOE WWDB imports).
 However, multiple aliases can occur for MOE nested wells; it could also occur by happenstance so an immediate problem should not be assumed.